rahat14/Simple_GraphQL_Firebase_implementation/README.md

  This a simple app which consumes graphql endpoint .
 There is 2 implemetation via Apollo and other is Retrofit .
 The Server Source Code is also given .
 For Apollo Library Please Check this path => \src\main\graphql\com\example\simplegraph_ql_firebase for  schema.json , test.graphql .
+For Server Code make sure u have NPM installed in u r pc . then just run this npm start .